 “We raise barrel racing horses, but we didn’t train him as a barrel horse.
-Our ultimate plan was to race him on the track to help prove his mother, and then send him to the barrel pen,” explains Kidd when asked why the stallion had a short racing career.
-“Following his racetrack career, he was sold to professional barrel racer Jennifer Sharp at the Old Fort Days Futurity Sale in Fort Smith, Arkansas in 2014.”
+Our ultimate plan was to race him on the track to help prove his mother, and then send him to the barrel pen,” explains Kidd.
+“Following his racetrack career, he was sold to professional barrel racer Jennifer Sharp at the Old Fort Days Futurity Sale in Fort Smith, Arkansas, in 2014.”

 “Tequilla tries anytime we enter the arena—he turns the first barrel every single time.
 He loves to run in the mud.
 The muddier the arena, the better he performs,” Sharp explains.
 “He’s just one of those horses that you ask him, and he just tries to do it.”

-Tequilla proved to be the barrel-horse mount Sharp was needing, even helping her qualify for her first Wrangler National Finals Rodeo in 2019.
-While Sharp had a disadvantage heading into the WNFR with a hurt leg herself from a horse-related accident, the duo still managed to win more than $12,000 throughout the world-famous event.
+Tequilla proved to be the mount Sharp was needing.
+Even helping her qualify for her first National Finals Rodeo in 2019.
+While Sharp had a disadvantage heading into the NFR with a hurt leg from a horse-related accident, the duo still managed to win more than $12,000 throughout the world-famous event.
 By the end of the year, Tequilla had earned more than $100,000 in lifetime earnings in his barrel racing career.
 However, don’t count this team out for 2020.
 Sharp has goals to repeat her 2019 year and go back to the NFR again.

 [RELATED: TRAVEL TO THE NATIONAL FINALS RODEO]

 “Because we qualified for the NFR, we were able to get into all of the big rodeos for 2020,” Sharp says.
 “I’d like to win enough money at the bigger rodeos so I don’t have to haul as much as I had to in 2019.
-Tequilla will get the call at for Houston and San Antonio; he’ll run at most of the big rodeos because he’s just so honest.”
+Tequilla will get the call for Houston and San Antonio.
+He’ll run at most of the big rodeos because he’s just so honest.”

 [RELATED: TRAVEL TO HOUSTON RODEO]